Information for applicants

 - As a matter of courtesy, museums are requested to keep the Trust informed as to notable events in the subsequent history of the purchased item; for example, when it first goes on public display, scholarly publications etc.

-The Headley Trust is one of 17 different independent grant-making trusts established by members of three generations of the Sainsbury family.
+The Headley Trust is one of 20 different independent grant-making trusts and charitable companies established by members of three generations of the Sainsbury family.
 Each trust is an independent legal entity with its own separate and autonomous board of trustees.